franciscoy/algorithms/src/main/java/algorithm/count/README.md

 Count Inversions (Naive)
 ---------------------
-It counts the number of split array iterating each element and comparing with the rest of the array.
+It counts the number of split inverions iterating each element and comparing with the rest of the array.
 **It's not as performant as the MergeSort version.**

 |Complexity|            |